• Skip to primary navigation

 • Why Use Essential Oils and Aromatherapy?

-Without the USDA stamp and just the name “organic” printed on a label, there’s still a possibility that the essential oil has been produced from sprayed plants, distilled poorly, or not properly handled during and after distilling.
-Despite a certain manufacturer claiming that their essential oils are “organic”, please only trust this fact when it’s stamped and approved.
+Without the USDA stamp and just the name “organic” printed on a label, there’s a possibility that the essential oil has been produced sub-standard.
+It could be made from sprayed plants, have been distilled poorly, or not properly handled during and after distilling.

 Lavender farm in full bloom

-As a consumer, please understand that once an essential oil claims that it’s organic or all-natural, it doesn’t automatically mean that it’s better.
-The term ‘organic’ refers to agricultural processes and principles, and doesn’t guarantee that its end-quality is much better.
+As a consumer, please understand that the term ‘organic’ refers to agricultural processes and principles, and doesn’t guarantee that its end-quality is better.
 Of course, chances are that it is, but this is a point that you should keep in mind when choosing between organic and conventional oils.

 You can further base this comparison on foods that are organic and non-organic.
 I would argue that organic foods taste much better than non-organic ones.
-Harsh chemicals used in some farming practices can leave any plants depleted and harmed – whether that’s an apple you’ll eat or Lavender essential oil you’ll use.
+Harsh chemicals used in some farming practices can leave any plants depleted and harmed – whether that’s an apple you eat or Lavender essential oil you use.

 Rocky Mountain USDA Certified Organic Oils